aweary/cached-validations/README.md

 If an error has already been returned for a specific value then it will be cached and returned on the next invocation, making this a relatively performant option for doing things like form validations on `keyup`.

+**Note: this module uses the ES6 `Map` and will require the user to provide a polyfill for unsupported browsers.**

 ```js

 import createValidator from 'cached-validations';